How to Achieve Classic Style at Any Age: NYC Tested and Approved

 woman wearing a cream sweater and black and cream silk scarf demonstrating classic style for women

-As a former Bloomingdale’s stylist, I can tell you the three tips I always shared with women to make getting dressed more simplified, streamlined, and effortless:
+Three tips I always stick to that make getting dressed more simplified, streamlined, and effortless:

 1. Choose a color palette that works for you.
 Too many patterns, colors, and textures can become overwhelming.
 They can work well for one-off outfits, but they’ll end up at the back of your closet when you realize they don’t work for everyday style.